Margaret Cho talks to The Rumpus about BDSM, vanilla sex, Eddie Murphy, fame, comedy, bad TV, learning guitar, writing books, and making music.

 Rumpus: Writers have that issue a lot.
 If I fall in love with someone the chance of me writing about them is roughly 90-95%.

-Margaret: That’s probably because he is really good looking and has always gotten a lot of attention for it.
+Cho: That’s probably because he is really good-looking and has always gotten a lot of attention for it.
 People like that want to be recognized for their work.
-I would always rather be recognized for me looks.
+I would always rather be recognized for my looks.
 It’s so real.
 To me that is real and true and honest.
 It’s primal.

-Rumpus: But everybody know whos you are.
+Rumpus: But everybody know who you are.
 Everybody has heard of you.

-Margaret: That’s because of my longevity.
-I’ve been around for 20 years.
+Cho: That’s because of my longevity.
+I’ve been around for twenty years.
 Also, I’m unusual and a lot of people feel connected because I talk about things that are relevant to them.
-My fame isn’t like Charlize Theron, where their prescence is kind of ghostly, where they’re almost unreal because they’re so beautiful and exciting.
+My fame isn’t like Charlize Theron’s, where her presence is kind of ghostly, where she’s almost unreal because she’s so beautiful and exciting.

 Rumpus: So you were kind of out of it for awhile.
 Lots of drinking and drugs and depression.
 Are you better now?